Display the button on selected pages

 Here you can set the number of pixels you want your visitors to scroll before the button appears.
 By default the button is always visible, but you can decide to keep the button hidden until the visitor has scrolled down on the page.

 One thing to be aware of is that the height of your page is different based on the size of the viewport.
 This means that scrolling down 500 pixels on a mobile screen will be a different point on the web page compared to 500 pixels on a big desktop monitor.

 A popular use-case for this setting is a scroll to top button that appears when a user has scrolled a bit.

 The Display Rules might need a bit more explaining but they give you full control over the placement of your buttons.
 Let's dive in!

 At the top level, Display Rules allows you show or hide the button when certain conditions are met:

 - Show button when [...]

-- Here you add the include rules (the pages that you want the button to be displayed on)
+- Select this option when you want to create an include rule (the page or pagess that you want the button to be displayed on)

 - Hide button when [...]